Sviblov/Sviblov/README.md

 # 👋 Hi, I'm Igor

 🌍 I love building useful tools and experimenting with new technologies on weekends.
-Programming is my hobby applications in my free time
+Programming is my hobby
-🛠️ ReactJS + TypeScript · FastAPI + PostgreSQL · Docker · Nginx

 ---